nightbot/docs/app.md

 * Windows: `%USERPROFILE%\Documents\Nightbot\`
 * MacOS: `/Users/USERNAME/Documents/Nightbot/`

-You can customize the output of this file from the Settings menu on the AutoDJ page.
+You can customize the output of this file from the Settings menu on the Song Requests page.

 ## Hotkeys